-- Band of Relatives: Darren used to play for his brother Chuck's band Freelance Whales.
+- Band of Relatives: Criss used to play for his brother Chuck's band Freelance Whales.

 - The Cameo: In Katy Perry's "Last Friday Night"."BEST PARTY EVER!
 WOOOOO!"

-- Camp Straight: He doesn't act camp, but he is the first one to tell you he is obsessed with musical theater, and grew up in gay-friendly San Francisco.
+- Camp Straight: He grew up in gay-friendly San Francisco and is a huge fan of musical theater.
 When asked about playing a gay character on Glee, he often mentions that he had to "come out as straight" to his theater friends.
-Taken Up to Eleven with his attire◊ from the Coachella music festival, where he walked around shirtless covered in multicolored body paint and wearing clip-on earrings and rainbow nail polish.
+Taken Up to 11 with his attire◊ from the Coachella music festival, where he walked around shirtless covered in multicolored body paint and wearing clip-on earrings and rainbow nail polish.

-- Companion Cube: Darren is never without his trademark pink sunglasses.
+- Companion Cube: Criss is famous for his trademark pink sunglasses.
 He even got them into a scene on Glee.

-- He fabulously does a cover of "Happy to Keep His Dinner Warm", a song sung by a woman who dreams of being the ultimate housewife.
-Not only does he sing the song as a gay man to his husband, he also changes some of the lyrics to show his support for gay marriage.
+- The Cover Changes the Gender: Usually averted in his songs, whether it's Disney, Glee or his own work.
+Arguably plays with it in the case of Glee, as he plays a gay character.
+And in the case of this cover of "Happy to Keep His Dinner Warm", a song sung by a woman who dreams of being the ultimate housewife, he explicitly plays it as a gay man to his husband, and some of the lyrics are changed to show Criss's support for gay marriage.

 - Cover Version